exercism/bash/exercises/hello-world/README.md

 bats hello_world_test.sh
 ```

 After the first test(s) pass, continue by commenting out or removing the `skip` annotations prepending other tests.
+There is nothing to skip in the "Hello World" exercise, but keep this in mind for the next and following exercises.

 ## Source